EdoardoTosin/chuck_jokes/README.md

 </p>

 Welcome to Chuck Jokes, a fun and exciting application developed using Flutter for Android devices.
-This application fetches random Chuck Norris jokes from the [chucknorris.io API](https://api.chucknorris.io/) API and displays them in a user-friendly interface.
+This application fetches random Chuck Norris jokes from the [chucknorris.io API](https://api.chucknorris.io/) and displays them in a user-friendly interface.
 You can also save your favorite jokes and share them with others.

 ## Features

-- **Random Jokes**: Fetches random Chuck Norris jokes from the chucknorris.io API.
+- **Random Jokes**: Fetches random Chuck Norris jokes from the [chucknorris.io API](https://api.chucknorris.io/).
 - **Save Favorites**: Save your favorite jokes and access them later.
 - **Share Jokes**: Share your favorite jokes with friends and family.